- Release cash from your home

 Drawbacks of Lifetime Mortgages

 Home reversion schemes can reduce your estate value.
-Lumpsum lifetime mortgages may impact the ability to get state benefits.
-You may need to pay a valuation fee and you could have higher rates to pay with some schemes.
+Lumpsum lifetime mortgages may impact your ability to get state benefits.
+You may need to pay a valuation fee, and with some schemes, you could have higher rates to pay.

 - Marsden Building Society Later Life Mortgages